Ketel Marte Preview, Player Props: Diamondbacks vs. White Sox

 Ketel Marte At The Plate

-- Among the qualifying hitters in MLB, he ranks 22nd in batting average, 19th in on-base percentage, and 23rd in slugging.
+- Among qualifying hitters in baseball, he ranks 25th in batting average, 22nd in on-base percentage, and 26th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.